pikmin66/insurgence_enhancements/readme.md

 -------------------------|-------------
 Game window not centered | Adjust the `Sleep` timer in the script (increase if your PC is slow to load).
 Controller not detected  | Ensure it’s plugged in before launching.
 Edit `JoyID := 1` in the script if needed.
-Black background missing | Run the script as Administrator.
-Script blocked           | Allow through antivirus/firewall.
+Black background missing | Run the script as Administrator.  cha Script blocked           | Allow through antivirus/firewall.
 Game running slower      | Run the script as Administrator.
+Game frozen              | Click on the game screen.
+Can't exit to taskbar    | Click on the black border.

 ---